devopsconsulting/vdt.deploy/README.rst

     cloudinit_base:   The cloud-init configuration for installations that are need to be completed manually (eg. puppetmaster)

-.. index:: Usage, avira.deploy usage
+.. index:: Usage, avira.deploy; usage

 .. _avira-deploy-usage: